core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 82  68 696574662e6f7267  68 696565652e6f7267

-## The 'list' Data Node {#list}
+## The 'list' and 'list' instance(s) {#list}

-A list MUST be encoded using a CBOR array data item (major type 4).
+A list or a subset of a list MUST be encoded using a CBOR array data item (major type 4).
 Each list instance within this CBOR array is encoded using a CBOR map data item (major type 5) based on the same rules as a YANG container as defined in {{container}}.

+It is important to note that this encoding rule also apply to a single 'list' instance.

 ### SIDs as keys {#list-with-sid}

+CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta value.
+Deltas of data nodes within a list are equal to the SID of the current schema node minus the SID of the 'list'.

-The following example show the encoding of a 'server' list instance using SIDs.
-It is important to note that the protocol or method using this mapping may carry a parent SID or may have the knowledge of this parent SID based on its context.
-In these cases, delta encoding can be performed based on this parent SID which minimizes the size of the encoded data.
+The following example show the encoding of a 'server' list using SIDs.

+Application payloads carrying list instance(s) (e.g. CoAP Content-Format) SHOULD also carry the reference SID to allow stateless conversion of deltas to SIDs.
+The format of this application payload is not defined by the current specification and is not shown in the example.

 Definition example from {{RFC7317}}: